Getting Started With Custom Framing

-- With a big piece this is an important factor.
-The weight can sometimes put added stress on the joints, causing them to fail over time.
+- When framing a large piece this is an important factor.
+The weight of glass can sometimes put added stress on the framing joints joints, causing them to fail over time.
 Larger pieces can be difficult and expensive to ship with glass.
-Some moldings cannot handle the weight of the glass and cannot be used with this option.
+Some thinner moldings cannot handle the weight of the glass and cannot be used with this option.

 - Size limitations.
 Some framers will not use glass over certain sizes, or will require significant strengthening of the frame, adding cost and more weight to the project.